Introduction to Bar Symbol

 According to some historical sources, however, the company having that logo may have been the Bell-Gum Fruit company.

 In 1916, another historic slot machine innovation created by the Mills Novelty Company was the jackpot.
 When a specific combination of reel symbols resulted from a bet, the slot machine would empty its coin hopper of all coins as a prize.
 The Mills Novelty would later go on to produce slot machines with wooden cabinets, rather than the original cast iron construction materials.

-This is probably a “Liberty Bell” by Charles Fey but must be a slightly later version due to it having obvious fruit and bar reel symbols.
+This is probably a “Liberty Bell” by Charles Fey but must be a late model version due to having obvious fruit and bar reel symbols.
 It also has a cast metal-type cabinet and the distinctive “feet” of a Liberty Bell.
 It also has a small tray for coins, suggesting it has automatic payouts.

 Charles Fey manufactured about 100 Liberty Bell slot machines for distribution in and around San Francisco.
 However, there are few of them remaining in existence.
 The scarcity of Fey’s Liberty Bell is a direct result of a natural disaster occurring shortly after their manufacture: the 1906 San Francisco Earthquake.

 The bar symbol along with cherries became traditional to slot machines early in their history and are still commonly used today.

 - Previous: How Slot Machines Work from a Player’s Perspective

 - Next: Casino Safety or Fun Ways to Protect Yourself